 Saving Your Natural Tooth Can Be Cheaper

-Whether we’re talking about a root canal or gum disease treatment, in most cases saving your natural tooth doesn’t cost as much as a dental implant procedure.
+Whether we’re talking about a root canal or gum disease treatment, in most cases saving your natural tooth doesn’t cost as much as a dental implant procedure, but can still be affordable.
 It’s never worth it to get a cheaper procedure just because it’s cheaper, but since dental implants and a root canal have about the same success rate, there’s usually no reason to pick the more expensive option.

 If you would like to talk to a Wilmington, NC implant dentist about whether your teeth should be saved or replaced, please call (910) 392-6060 to schedule a consultation with a cosmetic dentist at Kuzma Advanced Dentistry.